dHuberYoumans/CPNStN/README.md

-# QCDStN
+# CPNStN

-Tackling StN in QCD
+Tackling StN in the CP^N model